Get the competitive advantage you need to get to the top of your 1L class

 The Law Preview Law School Prep Course is the ultimate course for law school success.
-Learn core 1L material, legal writing and research and more from the nation’s top law professors.
+Through a series of lectures, students learn core 1L material, legal writing and research, and more from the nation’s top law professors.
 All in an interactive, engaging format.

 Get a comprehensive overview of core 1L material including contracts, property, torts, criminal law, civil procedure and constitutional law.